SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 Please note that the phases are often described with differing terms. <a href="https://anacyclosis.org/wp-content/uploads/2019/11/Anacyclosis-Flyer-November-2019.pdf" target="blank">Here is a more robust list</a> from the <a href="https://anacyclosis.org/" target="blank">Anacyclosis Institute</a> whose work I discovered during the pandemic.

-The institute has further developed the theory, taking into account centuries of history after Polybius and focusing on the unique role played by the middle class, whose decline is preceded by a plutocratic siphoning off of wealth.
+The institute has further developed the theory, taking into account centuries of history after Polybius and focusing on the unique role played by the middle class.

 ## The role of an independent middle class

 The rise of an <em>independent</em> middle class, which can speak truth to power, is rare in history and made democracy possible.

 Middling virtues practiced by the middle class are requisite and provide social cohesion.

 When the middle class declines its members either successfully transit into the upper class or descend into poverty.
 There is a diminishing base which can hold government in check.